kiriikp/junk/README.md

 some of the stuff in this (the stuff with the `<++>` marker and the html macros) is from Luke Smith
 the rest is either mine or from random posts

+## i3 configs

+you may use them for desktop threads if you wish a lain wallpaper and .fehbg is provided